freddyvelarde/dotfiles/arch-installation-guide/README.md

 # Arch Linux installation guide

+> This arch installation guide is custom for my needs

 ## Set font and font-size

 I use en_US keyboard layaout so I don't need to set it.